csebooks/ds-algorithms/content.en/trees/_index.md

 There are many applications for trees.
 One of the popular uses is the directory structure in many common operating systems, including **UNIX, VAX/VMS,** and **DOS**.
 Figure 4.5 is a typical directory in the **UNIX** file system.

 The root of this directory is /usr.
 (The asterisk next to the name indicates that /usr is itself a directory.) /usr has three children, mark, alex, and bill, which are themselves directories.
 Thus, /usr contains three directories and no regular files.
 The filename /usr/mark/book/ch1.r is obtained by following the leftmost child three times.
 Each / after the first indicates an edge; the result is the full pathname.
 This hierarchical file system is very popular, because it allows users to organize their data logically.
 Furthermore, two files in different directories can share the same name, because they must have different paths from the root and thus have different pathnames.
-A directory in the **UNIX**file system is just a file with a list of all its children, so the directoriesare structured almost exactly in accordance with the type declaration above.* Indeed, if the normal command to print a file is applied to a directory, then the names of the files in the directory can be seen in the output (along with other non-ASCII information).
+A directory in the **UNIX** file system is just a file with a list of all its children, so the directoriesare structured almost exactly in accordance with the type declaration above.* Indeed, if the normal command to print a file is applied to a directory, then the names of the files in the directory can be seen in the output (along with other non **-ASCII** information).

 *Each directory in the UNIX file system also has one entry that points to itself and another entry that points to the parent of the directory.
 Thus, technically, the UNIX file system is not a tree, but is treelike.
 ![alt text](t4.png)